 - Read more: Naim Mu-so Qb 2nd Generation review

-KEF LS50 Wireless 2
+5. KEF LS50 Wireless II

 KEF’s gorgeous pair of active speakers will hit your bank account harder than any other option on this list, but your ears and eyes will be rewarded in equal measure.

 Once you do fire them up though, you’ll be treated to thumping bass, precise sound, and stereo clarity that a single-source speaker simply can’t match.
 With Wi-Fi, AirPlay 2, Google Cast, Bluetooth and more available, they’ll serve you well for years to come.

-Bowers & Wilkins Zeppelin
+6. Bowers & Wilkins Zeppelin